sesam-io/youtrack-connector/README.md

   "type": "user"
 }
 ```

+## About groups and usergroups

+The "groups" and "usergroups" datatypes are similar to the "usersyoutrack" and "users" datatypes.

+The main youtrack api only gives a readonly view of the user groups (ref: https://www.jetbrains.com/help/youtrack/devportal/resource-api-groups.html).

+The "real" user group data can be retrieved and modified via the "Hub" api (ref: https://www.jetbrains.com/help/youtrack/devportal/HUB-REST-API_User-Groups.html).

+The "group" from the Youtrack api has two ids:

+  * A "id" field that looks something like this: "1-6".
+  * A "ringId" field that looks something like "f76f0560-7483-47cf-a82f-5dc1f46ed14c" and that refers to the "id" field
+    of the "Hub" user group.

+The reason we need to collect the "groups" is that it is this id that that the other datatypes in Youtrack refer to.
+"groups" is a readonly datatype, so is has no share-pipe.

 ### Testing APIs with Postman
 Choose the authorization method to be the `Bearer Token` and use your Youtrack api key as for the token.